 If you or your chapter has any questions at any time about our policies or ways to reduce your risk, please don’t hesitate to contact the National Administrative Office.

 Anthony Graziani, Assistant Executive Director of Chapter Services – Contact the Director of Chapter Services with reports, questions, or concerns.

-Kappa Alpha Order Risk Management Policy – The KAORMP mirrors that of the Fraternity Information & Programming Group (FIPG).
+Kappa Alpha Order Risk Management Policy – The KAORMP shall apply to all entities and all levels of membership.
+All members are expected to follow all applicable federal, state, county, parish, and municipal laws and institution of higher education policies.
 The policy is designed to protect Kappa Alpha Order and its members.